Hearing Instrument Specialist

 - Articulate the challenges facing hearing instrument specialists who wish to establish a private practice.

-- Assess the psycho-social implications of hearing loss on the hearing impaired and apply appropriate counsel and instruction of hearing aids.
+- Assess the psycho-social implications of hearing loss on the hard of hearing and counsel appropriately.

 - Practice in a competent manner the theory and skills requisite to function as a Hearing Instrument Specialist.

 - Demonstrate the knowledge and skills related to essential employability skills including numeracy, literacy, critical thinking, problem solving, learning how to learn, team work and communication.

 Prior Learning Assessment and Recognition (PLAR)

 The Conestoga College Hearing Instrument Specialist Program adheres to the College's policy regarding PLAR.
 Please refer to the Academic Administration page for additional information regarding PLAR.

 |Level||Course Code||Course Name||Hours|